May 2023 Lawn Diary

 Spring is often a disease free time for lawns with red thread only occurring as humidity levels rise from May onwards.
 This means that if it warms AND rains you could be in for an outbreak.
 High nitrogen levels reduce the severity considerably so a good dose of fertiliser should be applied at the first signs.

 Dry weather and therefore drying soil will make fairy rings, dry patch and dry soil conditions more obvious.
-If your lawn has these conditions a wetting agent such as YUCCA WETTA will go a long way to reducing the severity of the problem enabling good grass growth.
+If your lawn has these conditions a wetting agent such as YUCCA WETTA or Satugran will go a long way to reducing the severity of the problem enabling good grass growth.

 Chafer Beetles may also start to be seen around the garden.
 A very common insect throughout the UK and Europe hatching in May to June - hence the name June Bug!
 If you see large numbers have a read of our Chafer Grub advice as this may indicate a forthcoming lawn problem.
 Unfortunately, there are now no pesticides available for the control of chafer grubs in the lawn and we've yet to hear from anyone who has had success with nematodes.